-Thank you for submitting the August 23, 2004, Palmer River Bacteria Total Maximum Daily Loads (TMDLs).
-The purpose of the TMDLs are to address bacterial impairments in the Palmer River.
+Thank you for submitting the March 2005 Muddy Creek and Frost Fish Creek Bacteria Total Maximum Daily Loads (TMDLs).
+The TMDLs and associated implementation plans will ultimately lead to the restoration of these waterbodies.

-The U.S. Environmental Protection Agency (EPA) has reviewed the document and it is my pleasure to approve the 13 TMDLs.
-EPA has determined, as set forth in the enclosed review document, that these TMDLs for the Palmer River meet the requirements of Section 303(d) of the Clean Water Act (CWA) and EPA's implementing regulations at 40 Code of Federal Regulations (CFR) part 130.
+The U.S. Environmental Protection Agency (EPA) has reviewed the documents (Reports numbers: MA 96-51-2004-01 and MA 96-2004-01) and it is my pleasure to approve the 2 TMDLs.
+EPA has determined, as set forth in the enclosed review document, that these TMDLs meet the requirements of Section 303(d) of the Clean Water Act (CWA) and EPA's implementing regulations at 40 Code of Federal Regulations (CFR) part 130.

-Please pass on to your staff in the Division of Watershed Management our congratulations for their excellent work in developing these TMDLs.
-In addition, we look forward to working cooperatively with MA DEP in exercising our shared responsibility of implementing the requirements under Section 303(d) of the CWA.
+Please pass on to your staff in the Division of Watershed Management and Massachusetts Estuary Program our congratulations for their excellent work in developing these TMDLs.